nl3769/CCA_DL_TOOLS/README.md

 *caroDeepSeg* is a patch-based approach to segment the intima-media complexe in the far of the common carotid artery. *caroDeepSeg/* contains codes for the following application:
 * generate database for training
-* split patient for generate training/validation/testing subset
+* split patient for generating training/validation/testing subset
 * training
 * evaluation

+As before, the code can be run locally and remotly on the cluster.
+Only locally part will be described, refer to the document for the cluster and/or just look at *caroDeepSeg/run_cluster*.

+## run the codelocally

 # caroDeepMotion